Excited state preparation on a quantum computer through adiabatic light-matter coupling: Results

 where $\omega_k = \omega(s_k)$ and $\lambda_k = \lambda(s_k)$.
 Constant terms in $\hH(s)$ provide only a global phase-shift and can be ignored from the time evolution.
 The corresponding circuit implementation is shown in Fig.~\ref{fig:twolevel_hardware}b.

 Simulations on near-term hardware are restricted to shallow quantum circuits, meaning that only a few adiabatic steps can be achieved.
 We have computed the total electronic energy (without photonic contributions) and the post-selection electronic energy along the adiabatic evolution pathway using the \texttt{ibmq\_torino} quantum chip, with a total evolution time $T=20\,\epsilon^{-1}$ and $\delta T = 0.5\,\epsilon^{-1}$ (Fig.~\ref{fig:twolevel_hardware}c).
 These hardware results demonstrate successful adiabatic evolution from the ground state to the excited state.
-The time step error is evident through comparison to a noizeless simulation with $\delta T=0.01\,\epsilon^{-1}$.
+The time step error is evident through comparison to a noiseless simulation with $\delta T=0.01\,\epsilon^{-1}$.
 Initially, the post-selected electronic energy represents noise in the photon qubit state, with the electronic energy expectation value centred close to the ground-state energy.
 However, once the adiabatic evolution starts to evolve into the $\ket{\Psi_\text{es}}\otimes\ket{0}$ state, the post-selected energy converges towards the excited-state energy more rapidly than the total (unprojected) electronic energy.
-This faster convergence demonstrates the fidelity enhancement achieved by projecting into the zero photon state, providing a straightforward route to improve the success probability of the excited state preparation.
+This faster convergence demonstrates the fidelity enhancement achieved by projecting into the zero photon state,